Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 • JIRA: 50 (since it is only 50% as frequent in your resume as the job description)

-Using the aforementioned keywords for example, let’s say 2 candidates list the same set of keywords but in different contexts.
+Using the aforementioned keywords for example, let’s consider two candidates who list the same set of keywords but in different contexts.

 Candidate 1